phantom037/SpringBootDocument/java-authentication.md

 ```

-Modify the createUser() method in UserService class
+Modify the createUser() method in UserService class to encode the user password

 ```java
     public UserResponse createUser(UserCreationRequest request){